3DPPE: 3D Point Positional Encoding for Multi-Camera 3D Object Detection Transformers: Conclusion

 \section{Conclusion}

-In this paper, we analyze the formulation of positional encoding for mapping 2D image feature into 3D representation.
-Extensive experiments reveal that 3D point PE encoded from precise 3D point location is vital to multi-camera 3D object detection.
-To get approximate depth information, we introduce a monocular depth estimation head to generate a joint 3D point PE for all cameras.
-It achieves state-of-the-art performance among DETR-based single-frame and temporal-modeling methods, and it's the first time that the performance gap between camera (DETR-based) and LiDAR is reduced within 5\% mAP and 6\% NDS.
-Besides, our method can be directly adopted for monocular 3D perception or indoor scene, which will be discussed in future work.
+In this paper, we analyze the formulation of positional encoding that maps 2D image feature into 3D representation.
+We revisit various positional encoding designs and show that 3D point PE encoded from precise 3D point location is vital to multi-camera 3D object detection.
+Capitalizing on the hybrid-depth module for precise positioning, our proposed 3DPPE achieves state-of-the-art performance among single-frame methods.
+Moreover, we also demonstrate extension potential of our method on leveraging temporal coherence and reusing ground-truth depth for knowledge distillation.
 We hope the proposed depth-guided 3D point PE can serve as a strong baseline for 3D perception.

 { }